LuxenDM/alpha-ui/readme.txt

 Using with DefaultUI:
 =========================================================================
-If AlphaUI is not selected as the current interface, you can still access the chat module as a standalone display.
-Use the command /auichat to open the window.
+If AlphaUI is not selected as the current interface, you can still access the chat module and a few other interfaces as a standalone display.

 (This roadmap was created in 2024 and may not match current goals, designs, or progress)